Working with Your Product’s Pricing and Availability

-After you create an In-App Purchase product record in iTunes Connect, the product appears in the In-App Purchases page for the app.
-This chapter describes the status values used to describe the state of the products and shows you how to change a product’s status, its availability on the store, and its pricing.
+After you create an in-app purchase product record in iTunes Connect, the product appears in the In-App Purchases page for the app.
+This chapter describes the values used to describe the state of the products and shows you how to change a product’s status, its availability on the store, and its pricing.

 About In-App Purchase Product Statuses

 Just like apps, in-app purchase products are marked with a status.
 This status indicates where the products are in the process of making them available for purchase or download.

 In-app purchase products have statuses such as "Ready to Submit" or "Approved" ) or a status indicator (such as , , or ).
 The status tells you immediately whether your product needs attention.